 Scores: The customer gives each proposal scores for the requirement areas shown in the table below.
 To provide better overview, the tables have space for several proposals (columns A, B and C).
+The detailed requirements in Chapter C to L explain where the problems are today.
+Below, the customer states the scores he would give his present system.

-The scores use this scale: -2 (not supported or very inconvenient), -1 (inconvenient), 0 (as today or just sufficient), 1 (efficient), 2 (very efficient).
+The scores use this scale: -2 (not supported or very inconvenient), -1 (inconvenient), 0 (just sufficient), 1 (efficient), 2 (very efficient).

 Minimum score: For each requirement area, the customer has stated the minimum scores below.
-A system that that doesn't meet the minimum scores in all areas, will be useless in practice.
+A system that doesn't meet the minimum scores in all areas, will be useless in practice.

-Minimum requirements: The system must meet the minimum scores below on all requirements areas.
+Minimum requirements: The system must meet the minimum scores below in all requirements areas.

 Notice that a minimum score may be -2 or -1.
 This means that a proposal may be acceptable even if it is worse than the present system in this area.
-As an example, area C1-C7 has a minimum score of -2 because the customer can use his existing admission system.
+As an example, area C1-C4 has a minimum score of -2 because the customer can use his existing admission system.
 The table shows an example where supplier A scores -1 (worse than today) for area H2-H6, but this is acceptable because the minimum score is -1.

-Require ment area Minimum Score
+Requirement area Points Minimum Score

-score Sup A Sup B Sup C
+today score Sup A Sup B Sup C

-C1-C7.
-Admit and discharge patients (considered one area). -2 1
+C1-C4.
+Admit and discharge patients (considered one area).
+0 -2 1

 C10.
-Perform clinical session.
-0 1
+Perform clinical session. -1 0 1

 C11-C .
-Medication (considered one area).
-0 2
+Medication (considered one area). -1 0 2

 D. Data.
 Assessed through the task support.
-N/A N/A
+N/A N/A N/A

 F10.
-Integration with new systems.
-1 1
+Integration with new systems. -1 1 1

 H1.
 Login and access rights for users.
-0 0
+0 0 0

 H2-H6.
-Other security (one area). -1 -1
+Other security (one area).
+0 -1 -1

-Ι. Usability and design.
-0 1
+l.
+Usability and design.
+0 0 1

 J2.
 User training.
-0 0
+0 0 0

 J4.
 Data conversion.
-0 1
+N/A 0 1

+К. Acquisition process (project cost) N/A -1

 L1.
 Response times.
-0 0
+0 0 0